IEEE-ESPRIT-SB/fluidux-mobile/README.md

 A custom drawer content component (`CustomDrawerContent`) is implemented to provide a personalized and branded experience for users.

-### Installation

-The `MainStack` is integrated into the main application flow.
-Ensure that the necessary dependencies are installed, as specified in the [main README.md](../README.md).

 ### Usage

 The `MainStack` is automatically navigated to based on the app's configuration in `App.js`.